Wildlife Tours Sydney

 Kookaburra

 Kookaburras are terrestrial members of the kingfisher family and grow to 42cm in length and weigh around 300g.
 The name is an aboriginal word representing the sound of its call, which sounds like a laugh.
 Don’t worry they are not laughing at you.
 Instead, it is a sound to establish their territory.
 They live throughout our city, mainly in forested, arid and suburban areas with tall trees or near running water.
 We often see kookaburras on many of our wildlife tours.
 We spot Kookaburras normally on our Parrots tours.
+They are synonymous with Sydney wildlife and the song “Kookaburra lives in the old gum tree”.

 Parrots